f3d-app/f3d/CONTRIBUTING.md

 - [Fork](https://github.com/f3d-app/f3d/fork) the F3D repository on GitHub.
 - Comment on a chosen issue, if any, so it can be assigned to you by a maintainer.
 - Create and push a new feature branch on your fork containing new commits, do not use `main` or `master` branch.
-- As soon as possible, create a draft pull request against `f3d-app/f3d/master` so that maintainers are aware and design can be discussed.
+- As soon as possible, create a _draft_ pull request against `f3d-app/f3d/master` so that maintainers are aware and design can be discussed.
-- When your PR is created, a maintainer will self-assign as a reviewer and will ensure it is followed, please ping if it is not the case.
+- Once the PR has been created, even as draft, it is possible to [run the CI](#continuous-integration), feel free to do so.
-- When it is ready for review or when you want to [run the CI](#continuous-integration), undraft your pull request, and make sure to check the needed checkboxes in the description.
+- When it is ready for review, undraft your pull request, which will notify maintainers.
+Also make sure to check the needed checkboxes in the description.
 - To ask for a review or if you need help with CI, use the review system of github to request a review from [the maintainers](doc/dev/12-MAINTAINERS_AND_CONTRIBUTORS.md#maintainers).
 - You can also tag maintainers on github or [discord](#discord-usage) to ask for help and review.
 - Your PR will then be reviewed by maintainers and returning contributors, please take their feedback into account and resolve discussions when addressed.
+- This process of reviewing and then addressing reviews may be repeated and take some time depending on the complexity of the PR.
 - In general, do not merge with `master`, even if github suggest you to do so.
 - In general, there is no need to rebase with `master` but doing so is a good practice when pushing new changes.
 - Once the PR is approved and CI comes back clean, a maintainer will merge your pull request in the master branch.